01 8300 600

 Oxendale & Co Ltd is a subsidiary company of JD Williams and Company Limited trading as N Brown.

 You have the right to request your personal data to be permanently deleted from our records and systems to avoid any further communication with you.
 Your request will always be considered in light of the legal bases that we hold, store and process your personal data and the purpose that we collected your data.
 Where the legal bases permits, we will carry out your instruction without undue delay.
 Please note, however, that where we have a legal or contractual obligation to hold your personal data, we may not be able to carry out your request but we will explain this fully to you.
-Please address any request to delete your data to the Data Governance team.
+Please address any request to delete your data to the Data Protection and Privacy Office.

 Should you believe that we are processing your personal data in a way that you did not understand or agree to and wish to restrict such processing, please speak to the Data Protection and Privacy Office who will be able to assist you.

 You have the right to object to certain types of processing of your personal data.
 We will always make it clear at the outset of any new arrangement with you how we are going to process your personal data.
 However, should you wish to discuss this matter further, please speak to the Data Protection and Privacy Office.